Bands (neckwear): Clerical, legal and academic costume

 The soft, unstiffened collar draped over the shoulders of the doublet were called falling-bands.
 Until the Civil War barristers wore falling bands, also known as a rabat, with about six tabs arranged one upon the other, and having the appearance of ruffs rather than bands.
 They differed from the bands of the clergy of that period in that they were not poked as the latter were.
 Lawyers took to modern bands about the middle of the seventeenth century.
 They continued in ecclesiastical use well into the nineteenth century in the smaller, linen strip or tab form- short-bands.
-These are retained by some priests of the Church of England, academics, lawyers, and ministers of the Church of Scotland, the Presbyterian Church in Ireland, and the English non-conformist churches, such as the Methodist tradition.
+These are retained by some priests of the Church of England, academics, lawyers, and ministers of the Church of Scotland, the Presbyterian Church in Ireland, and the English Nonconformist churches, such as the Methodist tradition.

+In a religious context, the two bands are sometimes said to symbolize the two tablets of the Ten Commandments given by God to Moses.

 Bands were adopted early in the eighteenth century by parish clerks and many dissenting ministers, as well as in Western Europe by junior Catholic clergymen/readers and those of many Protestant churches, soon followed by those in the lands governed/co-governed and settled overseas.
 The bands were fairly wide, set close together.
 The outer white edge is the hemmed linen fabric which, being turned over onto itself three times, is opaque.

 The falling bands, worn 1540s to 1670s, could take three forms.
 Firstly, a small turned-down collar from a high neck-band, with an inverted v-or pyramidal-shaped spread under the chin and tied by band-strings sometimes visible but usually concealed.
 They were plain, or lace edged.
 These were popular 1590 to 1605, especially in military or Puritan circles, reappearing 1620–1650, when they were usually larger.
 Secondly, they could take the form of a wide collar, spreading horizontally from side to side across the shoulder, with the band-strings as formerly.
 These were popular 1630s to 1640s.
 Thirdly, a deep collar or bib, square-cut, spreading down the chest, the front borders meeting edge to edge flat, or with an inverted box-pleat.
 The corners were square or frequently rounded after 1660.
 Broad lace borders were usual.
 With the band-strings as formerly, these were popular 1640s to 1670s.